Vincibean/i9100/Instructions.md

 - [The Gangsters TWRP](./bin/recovery-the.gangster-IsoRec-TWRP-3.0.2-1-i9100-WITH-PRELOAD-SUPPORT.zip)
 - [Lanchons script for changing the partitions](lanchon-repit-20170115-system=2G+wipe-data=6G+wipe-sdcard=max+wipe-preload=min+wipe-i9100.zip)

 Now comes the preparatory work.
-For this you should definitely use an SD card in the Galaxy S2.
-First of all, the downloaded files should be copied to the SD card, because the memory of the Galaxy S2 must definitely be completely deleted during the installation.
+For this you should definitely use a MicroSD card in the Galaxy S2.
+First of all, the downloaded files should be copied to the MicroSD card, because the memory of the Galaxy S2 must definitely be completely deleted during the installation.

 **Attention:** don't change the name of the name of the Lanchons script file.
 The partitioning is changed using the name of the file.